skip to content

 Aims

-3. to help students develop a broader understanding and appreciation of their scientific work;
+3. help students develop a broader understanding and appreciation of their scientific work;

 Learning outcomes